Mushinako/BBDownload/README.md

 unless the system breaks (which occurs often) or have some major changes.

-##  License
-This project is distributed under GPLv3 by Mushinako.
-This project comes with absolutely NO warranty, and I am NOT responsible for any data loss and/or leak.
-I'm not an expert on data security (though trying to be).
-**Please only test this script if you understand what you and this script are doing!**

 ## Description
 **Please pin your courses that you would like to be downloaded.**